Bruno-Neumann/SCPSL-Discord-Bot/README.md

    On Windows you can just open bot.py

-   On Linux you can just open the bot via ssh you need to navigate to the directory where the bot is located and us the command
+   On Linux you can just open the bot via the terminal.
+You need to navigate to the directory where the bot is located and use the command

     ./start.sh
 ##